Port Aransas Fishing Calendar: What’s Biting Month by Month

 Sharks

 Important: Non-offset, non-stainless steel circle hooks are required when fishing for sharks in Texas state waters.
 Prohibited species include great white sharks, sandbar sharks, and several others.
-See the complete list at TPWD Shark Regulations.

-When to fish – June through August (water temps above 78°F)
+• Peak months: June through August (water temps above 78°F)

 Fall (September through November)